the-programmer-dude/ecoleta-project/README.md

 <hr />

-But if you can't run expo on the physical device and on the emulator...
+But if you can't run expo on the physical device and on the emulator...<br/>
 You can create your application on [Expo Snack](https://snack.expo.io/)

 <hr />

-If you are having trouble with expo, you can check [this](https://github.com/Rocketseat/expo-common-issues) link Thanks for reading
+If you are having trouble with expo, you can check [this](https://github.com/Rocketseat/expo-common-issues) link <br/>
+Thanks for reading